fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

     <p class="blog-post-image-caption">SARIMA estimation results.</p>

-We then train the SARIMA model with the
+After that we train the SARIMA model with the identified best order on expanding windows and generate the one-month-ahead forecasts from August 2014 to July 2024.

 .. code:: python